Skip to main content

 When you make your contribution, it will be initially treated as an after-tax contribution.
 Once we receive your Notice of intent, it will become a before-tax contribution, and so can be deducted from your taxable income when you do your tax return.
 We will deduct the 15% contributions tax that applies.
 You will receive a letter from us acknowledging that this has taken place.
 You must receive this acknowledgement before you can claim the deduction on your tax return.

 If you’re less than 67 years of age, you can claim a deduction for personal contributions regardless of your work situation.
-But if you’re aged between 67 and 75, you’ll need to meet the work test or work test exemption criteria before you can make a personal contribution.

 To pass the work test you must have been gainfully employed for at least 40 hours within 30 consecutive days during the financial year in which you make the contributions (or during the previous financial year, under the once-off work test exemption available to individuals with a total super balance under $300,000 at the end of the previous financial year).